mesonbuild/meson/docs/markdown/Adding-new-projects-to-wrapdb.md

 ## Overview

 The wrap provider service is a simple web service that makes it easy to download build definitions for projects.
 It works in much the same way as Debian: we take the unaltered upstream source package and add a new build system to it as a patch.
-These build systems are stored as Git repositories on Github.
+These build systems are stored as Git repositories on GitHub.
 They only contain build definition files.
 You may also think of them as an overlay to upstream source.

 ## Creator script